York Hospital bus service axed - 'major impact' feared for patients and staff

 A BUS service to York Hospital is facing the axe at the end of this month.

-Liberal Democrat councillors say First York has confirmed that the Hospital Bus Park & Ride service, which connects Rawcliffe Bar Park & Ride and the hospital, will no longer operate from April 1, when the current contract ends.
+Liberal Democrat councillors say the Hospital Bus Park & Ride service, which connects Rawcliffe Bar Park & Ride and the hospital, will no longer operate from April 1, when the current contract ends.

 The councillors have hit out at the impact this decision could have on vulnerable people needing to access the hospital and have launched a petition to call for the service to be retained.

-A spokesperson said the hospital bus service had been operated by First York with financial support from the hospital.
+A spokesperson for the Lib Dems said the hospital bus service had been operated by First York with financial support from the hospital.

-"First York have confirmed that the decision to withdraw the service has been made due to dwindling passenger figures, which have left the service no longer financially viable going forward," they said.
+However, the service was said to have faced dwindling passenger figures, which had left it no longer financially viable.

+First York told The Press that it had not made the decision to end the service, saying the hospital had decided not to maintain its funding.

 Rawcliffe & Clifton Without councillor Darryl Smalley said: "Responses to our recent bus survey across Rawcliffe and Clifton Without have highlighted how important this service is to local residents.